 Milk Makeup was created in 2014.
-In Europe, the brand is sold in the main retailers like Sephora and meet great success.
+In Europe, the brand is sold in the main retailers like Sephora and meet with great success.
 The expansion is profitable and Milk Makeup had a vision for Asia.
 But what was the problem then?
-China is providing animal testing for imported beauty products and Milk claimed to be cruelty-free.
+China is providing animal testing for imported beauty products and Milk is claimed to be cruelty-free.

 The brand decided to start in Asia, by the other profitable market: Korea.
 The strategy of the indie beauty brand was to partner with a local group called AmorePacific.
 This small investor is a key opportunity to help the brand enter the South Korean marketplace.
 In China, the brand is not available due to animal testing issues but surprisingly gets several accounts on Chinese social media.